brablc/swarm-certbot-traefik/README.md

 ## Functionality

 - Traefik dashboard is protected by basic authentication.
-- Generic redirect from 80 to 433 is provided (with exception of ACME challenge).
+- Generic redirect from 80 to 443 is provided (with exception of ACME challenge request).
 - Dynamic loading of generated certificates - Treafik actually requires TLS to be in a dynamically loaded file.
-- Challenge requests get automatically routed by traefik - the server serving webroot directory is only started when needed.
+- Challenge requests get automatically routed by Traefik - the server serving webroot directory is only started when needed.
 - Renewal is performed once in a day, when date change is detected.
 You can force from outside using:
 ```sh
 SERVICE_NAME=manager_certbot; docker exec --tty $(docker ps --format json | jq -r 'select(.Names | startswith("'$SERVICE_NAME'")) | .ID') ./renew.sh